Chris is one of the UK’s leading business IT journalists

 An original voice

-Chris’ critical thinking, imagination, analysis, dark sense of humour, and status as a ‘cultured outsider’ make him an unusual voice in journalism: someone who can see either opportunities or risks in a situation much sooner than most – and then explain why in simple and powerful terms.
-He zeroes in on the ethical and societal elements as well as the technology and its strategic applications.
+Chris’ critical thinking, imagination, analysis, dark sense of humour, and status as a ‘cultured outsider’ make him an unusual voice in journalism: someone who can see the opportunities or the risks in a situation much sooner than most – and then explain why in simple and powerful terms.
+He ignores hype and accepted wisdom, and zeroes in on the ethical and societal elements, as well as the technology itself and its strategic applications.

 Chris has produced over 100 white papers and bespoke research projects for Incisive Media and other blue-chip companies, and has written an in-depth analyst report on Digital Rights for Juniper Research.